manojbhardwaj1/nse500-quant-swing-trading/README.md

 This project is a rule-based quantitative swing trading system built using Python and NSE 500 equity data.
 The system scans the market daily, identifies high-probability long trades, manages open positions with predefined risk rules, and stores portfolio state persistently.

+## 🚀 Live Demo (Interactive)
+This project includes an interactive web interface built using **Gradio**. <br>
+▶ Users can run the daily NSE500 scan and view results directly in the browser. <br> 🔗 **Live App:** Will be available via Hugging Face Spaces after deployment.

 **The goal of this project is to demonstrate:**
 1. Applied quantitative finance concepts
 2. Technical indicator computation from raw OHLCV data